-Step 3 – Timber Frame Self Build Control and Paperwork
+Step 3 – Obtain Planning & Self Build Paperwork

-Part of Self Building a new house is the inevitable paperwork.
+Part of building a new house is the inevitable Self Build paperwork.
 Here we give a simple breakdown of some of the key processes involved.

 Produce Building Control drawings